temporalio/samples-python/encryption_jwt/README.md

 - CORS settings to allow connections to a codec server
 - using a KMS key to encrypt/decrypt payloads
 - extracting data from a JWT
-- controlling decyption based on a user's Temporal role
+- controlling decyption based on a user's Temporal Cloud role

 ## Install